 - Both chamomiles can lighten hair and are used to add a golden tint, though German chamomile contains more apigenin, the agent responsible for the pigmentation.

-And of course...All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
+All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
 If you, the reader, has a health or medical concern, please consult your healthcare professional.
 The information found here is not meant to diagnose, treat, prescribe or cure and has not been evaluated by the FDA.
-The information here is for educational use only.
+This information is for educational purposes only.

 Further Reading & References about Chamomile